aridjayarecipes/cutesrecipes.web.app/content/post/2333-recipe-of-quick-pumpkin-pie.md

 - "1 teaspoon vanilla extract"
 - " Heavy cream or milk"
 recipeinstructions:
 - "Preheat oven to 425 degrees.
-Put cold butter and flour in a bowl, use a pastry cutter to cut the butter into flour until it's the consistency of cornmeal"
+Put cold butter and flour in a bowl, use a pastry cutter to cut the butter into flour until it&#39;s the consistency of cornmeal"
 - "Add 4 tablespoons of cold water to butter and flour, use a fork to mix until the dough comes away from the sides of the bowl.
-Don't overwork the dough, once it's sticky enough, transfer to seranne wrap and put it in the fridge"
+Don&#39;t overwork the dough, once it&#39;s sticky enough, transfer to seranne wrap and put it in the fridge"
 - "Mix together all the filling ingredients at once"
 - "Roll out the dough and place it in a pie dish.
 Put some heavy cream in a bowl and add cinnamon to taste.
 Brush the pie crust with this mixture and then add the pie filling"
 - "Bake at 425 for 15 minutes then reduce the temperature to 350 and cook for an additional 40 minutes"